timboettiger/action-replay-mk-iii/deadc0de-learnings.md

 - go to memory location `aaaaaa`
 - write `dd` times the value `xxxxxxxx`

 It might describe a valid cheat code type (one that I have not encountered yet), but it appears to follow a slightly different logic than the cheat codes currently documented and available.
+This is also documented within the [Fullsnes Nocash SNES Specs](./docs/Fullsnes-Nocash_SNES_Specs.pdf) Documentation.

 ### Cheatcode Header